 In life, you go from the Barbie Dream House to the Barbie Dream Hearse.
 These are the wheels of choice for my last ride.
 But, wait!
 The interior is equipped for the not-yet-dead, and I can actually rent the dream hearse so I don’t have to wait for my final exit.
 If you want to know more about the “why” of the Dream Hearse, its creator, Kat Taylor, was interviewed on the KNKX podcast Sound Effect.

-Chalkboard Volkswagen Bus
+Chalkboard VW Bus

 Chalkboard art seems to be a popular Pinterest thing lately…so why not use chalkboard paint on your VW bus?
 I always wanted a VW bus to paint, so this incites a bit of envy on my part.